facebook/react/docs/docs/lifting-state-up.md

 }
 ```

 Next, we will create a component called `Calculator`.
-It renders an `<input>` that lets you enter the temperature, and keeps its value in `this.state.value`.
+It renders an `<input>` that lets you enter the temperature, and keeps its value in `this.state.temperature`.

 Additionally, it renders the `BoilingVerdict` for the current input value.